How Business Owners and Leaders Can Set up a Successful COVID Exit Strategy

 - Lastly, the company invested in optimizing firms it had acquired and integrated a similar set of core capabilities.

 The second case, though an all-in transformation program, took a separate route.

 - After a significant merger, the company re-evaluated its core business portfolio and divested non-core business.
 This approach enabled the organization to focus on financial flexibility by using the proceeds to buy back stock.
 Overall, this performance move allowed the company about 75% of value creation.

 - By streamlining its operations, focusing on revenue growth and margin improvements, the company’s performance transformation enabled about 25% of value creation.

 From these examples, leaders need to understand that they cannot choose between a portfolio-first or performance-first approach while planning their exit strategy.
 The order is not important, but leaders will have to accept that they are going all in, set high aspirations right from the start, and let the realization of full potential determine what happens.
 Avoiding an ad hoc approach to value creation may have significant implications over the long-term.
 Research reveals that organizations that go for the “all-in” transformation approach are more likely to show lasting improvements and are nearly three times more likely to be ahead of their competitors.

 After a year of uncertainties, CEOs and business leaders are aware that the COVID-exit path will not be easy.
 However, if companies adopt an all-in transformation approach, they can expect more dynamism and flexibility during the journey.

-At Fingent, we use cutting-edge digital solutions and rapid innovation to help businesses reinvent the future.
+At top software development company Fingent, we use cutting-edge digital solutions and rapid innovation to help businesses reinvent the future.
 We’re closely monitoring the situation and helping businesses return to work with our technology consulting and innovation capabilities.
 Feel free to get in touch with us to know how we can transform your business digitally.